pietervdvn/MapComplete/Docs/Personas/Tom.md

 It is hard to maintain a list of all AEDs and to keep this up to date.
 The map on the website is oudated and people don't know it exists.
 The list on the website is an excel-sheet; in case of an emergency it is nearly impossible to spot which AED is the closest.

+## User scenario

+All the AEDs have already been surveyed by [Maarten](./Maarten.md), so the data should be up to date.

+When a shop owner sends him an email that they installed an AED in their shop, he has some options:

+- he asks the shop owner to add the AED directly into MapComplete
+- he adds the AED himself - either remotely by the emailed information or by surveying locally

+Additionally, he gets an automatic message when someone made a change to an AED within the boundaries of the city, so that he can review it.

+Every while, he'll also download the data to make a report, e.g. on the total number of AEDs in the city or a heatmap of the distribution.